 A good plan can showcase your skills and impress your boss while ensuring you hit the ground running.

-A stellar plan should include specific performance goals, a clear timeline, and measurable objectives.
+A stellar plan should include concrete performance goals, a clear timeline, and measurable objectives.

 But wait, there is more!